GMOD/jbrowse-components/products/jbrowse-cli/README.md

 ## `jbrowse sort-gff FILE`

-Helper utility to sort GFF files for tabix
+Helper utility to sort GFF files for tabix.
+Moves all lines starting with # to the top of the file, and sort by refname and start position using unix utilities sort and grep

 ```
 USAGE